roblaing/erlang-webapp-howto/unit5/README.md

 Therefore, converting arbitrary input strings to atoms can be dangerous in a system that runs continuously.
 </q>

-So my impression is it's better to convert XML's atoms to lists than Json's strings to atoms.
+So my impression is it's better to convert XML's atoms to binary strings than Json's strings to atoms.
 I'm not sure if by destroying the ETS table when I'm finished with it gets rid of its atoms or not, but better safe than sorry.